ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

     ``terraform plan``

-    You must enter a HANA maste password and an SAP master password.
+    You must enter a HANA main password and an SAP main password.

-    The HANA master password must consist of at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
-It can only contain the following characters: a-z, A-Z, 0-9, !, @, #, $, _.
+    The HANA main password must consist of at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
+It can contain only the following characters: a-z, A-Z, 0-9, !, @, #, $, _.
 It must not start with a digit or an underscore ( _ ).

-    The SAP master password must be 10 to 14 characters long and contain at least one digit (0-9).
+    The SAP main password must be 10 - 14 characters long and contain at least one digit (0-9).
 It can only contain the following characters: a-z, A-Z, 0-9, @, #, $, _.
 This password cannot contain `!`.
 It must not start with a digit or an underscore ( _ ).

 8. Verify that the plan shows all of the resources that you want to create and that the names and values are correct.
 If the plan needs to be adjusted, edit the ``input.auto.tfvars`` file to correct resources and run ``terraform plan`` again.